header-banner_fermentation.jpg

 The Science Behind Fermentation

 From Korean kimchi to German sauerkraut, different cultures have their own specialised recipes for fermented foods.
-But each time the basic principle is the same: allowing certain kinds of helpful microorganisms to break down carbohydrates in the food and create acids or alcohol, making an environment that’s hostile to harmful microorganisms.
+But each time, the basic principle is the same: allowing certain helpful microorganisms to break down carbohydrates in the food and create acids or alcohol, making an environment that’s hostile to harmful microorganisms.

 Bacteria, yeasts, and moulds can all be involved in fermentation.1 While it might seem counterintuitive to encourage bacteria to grow on food, there’s a huge diversity of microbes out there, and some of them count as “good” bacteria that help rather than hurt us.